Messina Sicily, Italy Travel Guide

 Beyond the main attractions, Messina contains quieter, rewarding discoveries.

-Monte Antennamare: This is the highest point in the Peloritani mountains behind Messina.
+Monte Antennamare: This is the top in the Peloritani mountains behind Messina.
 It yields truly spectacular panoramic views, encompassing both the Ionian and Tyrrhenian coasts of Sicily, and the distant Calabrian mainland.
 It calls for a car to reach but delivers a rewarding experience for those seeking expansive natural beauty.

 Explore more of Messina's artistic heritage at the Regional Museum.